anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #exchangesfig_uc2_all title='Overview pledge-responder-mode exchanges' artwork-align="left"}

 The following sub sections split the interactions between the different components into:
-TODO: final check and rework section overview

-* {{exchanges_uc2_1}} describes data exchanged between the registrar-agent and the pledge. - TODO
+* {{exchanges_uc2_1}} describes the request object acquisition by the registrar-agent from pledge.

-* {{exchanges_uc2_2}} describes data exchanged between the registrar-agent and the registrar and also the interaction of the registrar with the MASA and the domain CA. - TODO
+* {{exchanges_uc2_2}} describes the request object processing initiated by the registrar-agent to the registrar and also the interaction of the registrar with the MASA and the domain CA including the response object processing by these entities.

-* {{exchanges_uc2_3}} describes data exchanged between the registrar-agent and the pledge including the status information. - TODO
+* {{exchanges_uc2_3}} describes the supply of response objects between the registrar-agent and the pledge including the status information.

-* {{exchanges_uc2_4}} describes the telemetry and status handling and addresses the exchanges between the registrar-agent and the registrar. - TODO

-* {{exchanges_uc2_5}} describes the general status handling and addresses the exchanges between the registrar-agent and the registrar. - TODO
+* {{exchanges_uc2_5}} describes the general status handling and addresses corresponding exchanges between the registrar-agent and the registrar.

 ## Request Objects Acquisition by Registrar-Agent from Pledge {#exchanges_uc2_1}